salehhamadeh/salehhamadeh.github.io/blog-source/_posts/2014-07-20-ExpressMultipleSites.md

 ---
 layout: post
-title:  "How to host multiple websites using Express.js"
+title:  "How to host multiple websites using Express.js 4"
 date:   2014-07-20 10:15:00
 categories: [web, nodejs, express]
 ---

 Hosting multiple websites using NodeJS and Express is made very simple using Express's [virtual hosts][vhost].
+As of Express 4, vhost is no longer bundled with Express and therefore should be installed separately.

 Using virtual hosts, you do not need to worry about using a reverse proxy to forward your visitors to different ports.
 Simply, a virtual host is an Express app tied to a domain name.
 What does that mean in code?
 Let's see!

 Our Workspace
 -------------